sumeet0420/docker-python/README.md

 # Python With 'Behave' Framework for BDD

+## The framework has Dockerfile to execute all the tests using python image.
+### The environment variable tags can be used to trigger specifics cases, else all cases will be triggered
+`docker run --rm  -e tags=TAGS sumeet/docker-python`

 ## The shell script can be used to trigger all these commands automatically...

 ## Below command can be used to execute the scenarios